 Just like back sleepers, those who like to sleep on their stomach need to ensure that their back stays in a natural position.

 Combo sleepers tend to be comfortable in a variety of sleeping positions.
 To strike a balance between finding the best support and the right contour, you want to get a mattress that best suits your predominant sleeping position but is also within the acceptable range of your secondary sleeping positions.
-A medium-firm mattress tends to the widest range of sleeping styles.
+A medium-firm mattress tends to fit the widest range of sleeping styles.

 When you go out shopping for a latex mattress, make a note of the following: